augchan42/augchan42.github.io/_posts/2024-06-08-Integrating Shadcn.md

 # Integrating with Shadcn: My Experience and Insights

-I wanted to make a blog post talking about my experience integrating with shadcn.
-Here's what I ran into.
+I want to share my experience integrating Shadcn UI components.
+Here are some things I encountered.

 ## Project Preparation

-Before diving into the integration, you need to prepare your project by following the instructions provided in the shadcn documentation: [https://ui.shadcn.com/docs/installation/next](https://ui.shadcn.com/docs/installation/next)
+Before starting the integration, prepare your project by following the official Shadcn documentation: [https://ui.shadcn.com/docs/installation/next](https://ui.shadcn.com/docs/installation/next)

 ## Opinionated Styling

-The shadcn example at [https://ui.shadcn.com/](https://ui.shadcn.com/) is opinionated in that it assumes a dark theme with New York styling.
-That means your root layout needs to use the theme provider, and with my website colors defaulting to a black background, I needed to use the dark theme for the components to appear properly.
+The Shadcn example at [https://ui.shadcn.com/](https://ui.shadcn.com/) has strong default settings (it's "opinionated").
+It assumes you're using a dark theme and their "New York" visual style.
+This means your main layout file needs to use their theme provider.
+Since my website has a black background by default, I had to use the dark theme for the Shadcn components to look right.

 ```jsx
 <ThemeProvider